Position

 Qualifications

-• High school diploma or equivalent required; technical training or certification in electronics or a related field is preferred.
+• High school diploma or equivalent required; technical training or certification in electronics or a related field preferred.

 Is becoming a Solderer a good career path?